AnyLog-co/documentation/monitoring nodes.md

 get node info [options] into dbms = [dbms name] and table = [table name]
 </pre>

+### Example

 The following example organizes the CPU utilization in a database table.
-The tables data is partitioned by date such that data of the previous day is deleted.
+The tables' data is partitioned by date such that data of the previous day is removed.

 1) Bacground processes to enable: